-Previously he had spent five years (1986-1991) in charge of Citibank’s M&A and private equity businesses in Brazil (1986-1991) and seven years with Crocker Bank, California (1979-1986), managing corporate and project finance advisories in the U.S., Asia, and Latin America.
+Previously he had spent five years in charge of Citibank’s M&A and private equity businesses in Brazil (1986-1991); and seven years with Crocker Bank in California, leading the Specialized Finance Group and managing project and corporate finance advisory mandates in the U.S., Asia, and Latin America (1979-1986).

 He co-authored with Professor Irene Finel-Honigman the book International Banking for a New Century, Routledge, Taylor and Francis, (UK), 2015.
 Other recent publications include The Financial Services Industry 1808-2009 in The Brazilian State: Paths and Prospects of Dirigisme and Liberalization, Font M. and Randall, L. editors, Lexington Books, New York, 2011; Elasticity of Stock Prices in Emerging Markets, with L.P.Favero, in The Impact of The Global Financial Crisis on Emerging Markets, Thornton, R. and Aronson, R. editors, Emerald Publishers, 2011; How to minimize incentives to rating-centered regulatory arbitrage, with Gonzalez, R. and Savoia, J.R., Journal of Business and Policy Research, April 2012; and Universal Banking Post Crisis, with Gonzales, R., Universal Journal of Accounting and Finance, June 2016.